 To strengthen the previous point, 50% of the top WeChat Mini Programs in all industries also have an equivalent Mobile APP.
 This figure is even higher in e-commerce and lifestyle services, where more than 80% of the top 100 WeChat Mini Programs have a Native APP.

-We can see from this data that users of WeChat Mini Programs are more likely to spend smaller amounts on WeChat Mini Programs (less than 1,000 RMB).
+Another interesting fact is that users of WeChat Mini Programs are more likely to spend smaller amounts on WeChat Mini Programs (less than 1,000 RMB) than bigger amounts.
 For purchases higher than 1,000 RMB, users tend to use the Mobile APP instead.

 Therefore, based on this information, it may be worthwhile for companies to focus on targeting Mini Program users in third-tier cities and lure them onto their Mini Programs with attractive and affordable products.